CannerCMS/docs.canner.io/docs/start-quick-firebase.md

 ## 7. CMS is live

-Go to your dashboard in CannerIO and you'll see your CMS live.
+Go to your dashboard in CannerIO and select your app, you will see your CMS live.